 You are not alone.
 According to the Centre for Disease Control and Prevention, “insufficient sleep is a public health epidemic.
 An estimated 50-70 million adults have sleep or wakefulness disorders”.

-According to the Canadian Sleep Society the recommended amount of sleep for teens is 9-11 hours per night and for adults it is 6-8 hours of sleep to feel refreshed and perform optimally through the day.
+According to the Canadian Sleep Society the recommended amount for teens is 9-11 hours per night and for adults it is 6-8 hours to feel refreshed and perform optimally through the day.

 So really, what’s the big deal about being tired?